code08-ind/greetings-app-azure/README.md

 # greetings-app-azure

 ### What The Project Is About?
-It Is A Azure Static App In It.
+It Is A Azure Static App In This Site.

 ### What Is Tech Stack Used?
 It Uses JavaScript.